Galois actions on homotopy groups: Introduction

 \section{Introduction}

 In \cite{arma}, Artin and Mazur introduced the \'etale homotopy type of an algebraic variety.
-This gives rise to \'etale homotopy groups $\pi_n^{\et}(X, \bar{x})$; these are pro-finite groups, and $\pi_1^{\et}(X, \bar{x})$ is the usual \'etale fundamental group.
-In \cite{chaff} \S 3.5.3, an approach for defining $l$-adic schematic homotopy types was discussed, giving $l$-adic schematic homotopy groups $\varpi_n(X, \bar{x})$; these are (pro-finite-dimensional) $\Q_l$-vector spaces when $n\ge 2$.
+This gives rise to \'etale homotopy groups $\pi_n^{\et}(X, \bar{x})$; these are pro-finite groups, abelian for $n \ge 2$, and $\pi_1^{\et}(X, \bar{x})$ is the usual \'etale fundamental group.
+In \cite[\S 3.5.3]{chaff}, an approach for defining $\ell$-adic schematic homotopy types was discussed, giving $\ell$-adic schematic homotopy groups $\varpi_n(X, \bar{x})$; these are (pro-finite-dimensional) $\Ql$-vector spaces when $n\ge 2$.
 In \cite{olssonhodge}, Olsson introduced a crystalline schematic homotopy type, and established a comparison theorem with the $p$-adic schematic homotopy type.

-Thus, given a variety $X$ defined over a number field $K$, there are many notions of homotopy group: for each embedding $K \into \Cx$, the classical and schematic homotopy groups of the topological space $X_{\Cx}$; the \'etale homotopy groups of $X$; the $l$-adic schematic homotopy groups of $X$; over localisations $K_{\fp}$ of $K$, the crystalline schematic homotopy groups of $X_{K_{\fp}}$.
-However, despite their long heritage, very little was known even about the relation between \'etale and classical homotopy groups, unless the variety is simply connected.
-Our main aims are to establish comparisons between these various groups, and to study their structure and properties, especially the Galois actions induced on the \'etale and $l$-adic homotopy types.
+Thus, given a variety $X$ defined over a number field $K$, there are many notions of homotopy group: \begin{itemize} \item for each embedding $K \into \Cx$, both classical and schematic homotopy groups of the topological space $X_{\Cx}$; \item the \'etale homotopy groups of $X_{\bar{K}}$; \item the $\ell$-adic schematic homotopy groups of $X_{\bar{K}}$; \item over localisations $K_{\fp}$ of $K$, the crystalline schematic homotopy groups of $X_{K_{\fp}}$. \end{itemize} However, despite their long heritage, very little was known even about the relation between \'etale and classical homotopy groups, unless the variety is simply connected.

+The \'etale and $\ell$-adic homotopy types carry natural Galois actions, and the main aim of this paper is to study their structure.
+In many respects, the analogous question for $X_{\Cx}$ has already been addressed, with \cite{KTP} and \cite{mhs} describing mixed Hodge structures on the classical and real schematic homotopy types.

 In \cite{htpy}, a new approach to studying non-abelian cohomology and schematic homotopy types of topological spaces was introduced.
+Its primary application was to transfer cohomological data (in particular mixed Hodge structures) to give information about homotopy groups.
 The bulk of this paper is concerned with adapting those techniques to pro-simplicial sets.
-This allows us to study Artin-Mazur homotopy types of algebraic varieties, and to establish arithmetic analogues of the results of \cite{mhs}.
+This allows us to study Artin--Mazur homotopy types of algebraic varieties, and to translate Lafforgue's Theorem and Deligne's Weil II theorems into statements about homotopy types.
+We thus establish arithmetic analogues of the results of \cite{mhs}, with Galois actions replacing mixed Hodge structures.

+The main comparison results are Proposition \ref{piclasstohat} (showing when \'etale homotopy groups are pro-finite completions of classical homotopy groups), Theorem \ref{etpimal} (describing $\ell$-adic schematic homotopy groups in terms of \'etale homotopy groups), and Proposition \ref{crisequiv} (comparing $p$-adic and crystalline homotopy groups).